edthedev/edthedev.github.io/resume/index.md

  - Regularly met one one one with developers to provide feedback and guidance.
  - Proactively communicated context for upcoming organizational changes.

-### July 2010 - November 2011: Senior Software Developer at Technology Services at University of Illinois, Urbana-Champaign, IL
+### July 2010 - November 2011: Senior Software Developer at the Office of the CIO, Technology Services at University of Illinois, Urbana-Champaign, IL

 Senior Software Developer Responsibilities

  - Developed applications for the Office of Privacy and Information Assurance.
  - Mentored junior team members within the Software Development Group and the Office of Privacy and Information Assurance.
- - Fluent in several development languages, including Python, C#, Perl, Java and PHP.
  - Ensured applications comply with W3C and FAE accessibility guidelines.
- - Applied extensive knowledge of the application stack to solve issues - including Active Directory, Apache, Django, JSON, LDAP, Linux shell, Syslog, SQL, and WSGI.

 Application Security Engineer Responsibilities

- - Authored the Software Development Group Standard Security Practices (2011).
+ - Authored the Office of the CIO Software Development Group Standard Security Practices (2011).
  - Wrote and presented security training for campus IT professionals (2010-2013).
  - Established the Office of Privacy and Information Assurance Web Application Vulnerability Scanning Service (2011).
  - Provided recommendations to campus stakeholders based on vulnerability scan results (2011 - 2013).